 - Record the specifications of the roof on drawings

 - Add safety equipment to facilitate future access to solar equipment

 - Consider whether mounting hardware can be installed when the roof is installed, even if the solar equipment will be installed later

 - Make sure the roof warranty covers solar installation

 - Check that solar equipment complies with the National Electrical Code

 While most existing buildings have been constructed without the potential for solar energy in mind, this interesting article shows how if every suitable existing roof in the U.S. had solar panels installed, we could produce up to 40 percent of the power we use annually.
-(California, with its dense construction and abundant sunshine, could generate up to a whopping 74 percent!).
+(With its dense construction and abundant sunshine, California could generate up to a whopping 74 percent!).

 With appropriate planning laws and zoning in certain areas to encourage the uptake of solar panels where conditions are more favorable for the utilization of solar energy, we could see a much larger proportion of energy generated in the US coming from renewable sources.